dawei-wang/event-notifications/en-cli.md

    * Flag: `--description DESCRIPTION`
 * The Certificate file path to be provided.
    * Flag: `--certificate CERTIFICATE`
-* The Certificate Content type to be set in case of IOS destination.
+* The Certificate Content type to be set in case of iOS destination.
 The available options are p8/p12
    * Flag: `--certificate-content-type CERTIFICATE-CONTENT-TYPE`
 * The Configuration needed to set the destination specific parameters.
    * Flag: `--config CONFIG`